arllanos/tekhno/kubeflow-pipelines-dev.md

     ]
 }
 ```
-9. You can now debug Pipelines apiserver locally in vscode.
+8. You can now debug Pipelines apiserver locally in vscode.

 ### Build and push image
-To build the API server image and upload it to **docker hub** on x86_64 machines:
+To build the API server image and upload it to your own **docker hub** on x86_64 machines:
 ```bash
 export DOCKER_REGISTRY=docker.io
 export DOCKER_USER=<myuser>